chohjingyia23cs0296/ePortfolio/documents/year_3/semester_1/Artifical Intelligence/readme.md

 - Project files and implementation evidence
 - Screenshots, outputs, or summaries of AI model results

-> *(Specific files in this folder serve as evidence of my learning activities and completed assessments.)*

 # What I Did

 - Completed AI-related labs and coursework activities based on class topics.